Benedictine University logo

 Key Highlights

-• Founded in 1887 by Benedictine monks, maintaining a strong Catholic identity.
+• Founded in 1887 by Benedictine monks, carrying over 135 years of rich educational heritage.

-• Operates main campus in Lisle, Illinois, and a branch campus in Mesa, Arizona.
+• A private Catholic university with main campuses in Lisle, Illinois, and Mesa, Arizona.

-• Motto: "Ut In Omnibus Glorificetur Deus" (Latin for "That in all things God may be glorified").
+• Its motto, "Ut In Omnibus Glorificetur Deus," translates to "That in all things God may be glorified."

-• Features state-of-the-art Daniel L. Goodwin Hall of Business, including a Trading Lab and a 600-seat auditorium.
+• Houses the modern Daniel L. Goodwin Hall of Business, featuring a Trading Lab and a 600-seat auditorium.

 Timeline